 7 STEPS OF THE DECISION-MAKING PROCESS

-Weigh the evidence: Select the best alternative options.
+Select the best alternative options.
 The second most trusted opinion is helpful at hand to have a different perspective.
 You need to understand that every object or thing has pros and cons both.
-Always select an alternative that has the highest chances of success.
+Always select an alternative that has the highest chance of success.

 need to answer them.